liatrio/devops-bootcamp/docs/3/jira.md

 - To Demo(Review)
 - Done

-As a team member moves the task from stage to stage, he or she can alter settings to notify their team, or comment on events that have taken place pertaining to his or her ticket.
+As a team member moves the task from stage to stage, they can alter settings to notify their team, or comment on events that have taken place pertaining to their ticket.
 It is crucial to constantly be updating and commenting on your tickets; the transparency to your teammates will keep everything running more smoothly.

 ### Breakdown of Ticket Types